MirelaGTulbure/gaec-lab/content/post/24-09-16-emma-intro/index.md

 ---
-title: Emma Vail joins the GAEC Lab
+title: Emma Vail joins the GAEC Lab as a PhD Student
 date: 2024-09-16

 authors: